Text and Media Resource

 • Putting reading instructions within a no-credit practice quiz to encourage reading the chapters and then testing their knowledge in a low-stress environment.

-Labels aren’t for everything
+Text and Media resources aren’t for everything

 Strengths